-Spread over a scenic 62-acre ridge in the Judean Hills, this zoo has many of the usual species that delight zoo visitors everywhere: monkeys and elephants, snakes and birds, and all the rest.
+Spread over a scenic 62-acre ridge among Jerusalem's hilly southern neighborhoods, this zoo has many of the usual species that delight zoo visitors everywhere: monkeys and elephants, snakes and birds, and all the rest.
 But it goes much further, focusing on two groups of wildlife.
 The first is creatures mentioned in the Bible that have become locally extinct, some as late as the 20th century.
 Among these are Asian lions, bears, cheetahs, the Nile crocodile, and the Persian fallow deer.
 The second focus is on endangered species worldwide, among them the Asian elephant and rare macaws.
 At the time of this writing, the new aquarium was planned to be completed in mid-2017.